enguehard/enguehard.tf/content/research/tax resistance/index.md

 ---
-title: From Salt to Strife (with Eva Davoine & Igor Kolesnikov)
+title: The Political Costs of Taxation (with Eva Davoine & Igor Kolesnikov)
-summary: This project investigates the effect of spatial heterogeneity in taxation on social conflict.
+summary: This project investigates the political economy of salt taxation in old regime France.

 tags:
   - Political Economy